Gabixel/Soundboard/README.md

 <hr/>

+Note: The following README content is old.
+It needs to be changed.

 The project uses [Electron](https://www.electronjs.org/) (which is based on [Node.js](https://nodejs.org/en/))

 Current way to debug the app (with each file compiled):